Automattic/jetpack/to-test.md

 ## 7.2

 - Return Visitor block.
 Add the new Return Visitor block in the block editor and try various options.
 The visitor count is stored in as the cookie value for `jp-visit-counter`.
+- Post Images: When requesting the post image (used by Related Posts and other functionality), try getting the image for non-post/page CPTs, like attachments.
+Image attachments should now return a thumbnail.